Many of us have heard that we should leave all our personal belongings and take nothing with us in the case of an evacuation.

 There is no question that leaving a building in the case of an emergency as quickly and as safely as possible is paramount.
 Time is most definitely of the essence and seconds absolutely do count.
-It could mean the difference between averting danger or risk being affected by falling debris, flames or even worse still in some cases suffering from smoke inhalation or even death.
+It could mean the difference between averting danger or risk of being affected by falling debris, or flames, suffering from smoke inhalation or worse in some cases, even death.

-So how do we know if it is okay to take things with us as when we evacuate?
-Most companies should have procedures around this, and it could be that policies have been put in place by management or the Emergency Planning Committee of your organization.
+So how do we know if or when it is okay to take things with us when we evacuate?
+Most companies should have procedures around this, and it could be that policies have been put in place by management or the Emergency Planning Committee of your organisation.

 Your own safety comes first and foremost followed by the safety of our colleagues and other building occupants.
 We need to remove ourselves from danger as quickly as possible as well as everyone else, and this could mean the evacuation of everyone from your building.

 If taking our belongings means spending valuable time to retrieve these, then common sense should dictate that this is not reasonable and could actually increase the safety risk.

 An example would be having to cross the premises to go into your locker and grab the things that you want.
 Use common sense and consider that this amount of time could be catastrophic, for you and potentially others.

 Remember that a warden’s role to is clear their area and to direct people to evacuate quickly and safely.
 Their other responsibility is to account for all occupants from their area of the building.

 If they are taking extra time trying to locate you, this could make it difficult to account for everyone.
 Moving away from your usual workstation just to collect your things from a different location can waste much valuable time for you and everyone else.
 During times of emergency, nothing is more important than time and spending every second of it properly – everything else will come second.